Neo-Retro, Customs, Vintage, Classic Motorcycles + Gear & Culture - Renchlist Logo

 Alarm Immobiliser S4 Red – Image: Datatool

-These devices are some of the best motorbike security measures but have the potential of being the most complicated.
+These devices are some of the best motorbike security measures but have the potential to be the most complicated.
 The first thing you need to do is assess whether you need an upgrade to your immobiliser or an all-in-one system.

 Some manufacturers state for warranty purposes that the alarm must be installed by a professional.
 If your insurance company insists on one being fitted to your bike, get a list of approved makes and models.
 If possible, always opt for a Thatcham-approved device, which means it has undergone thorough testing and is fit for purpose.